yottahmd/geostarmap/README.md

 # GeoStarMap - GitHub Stars Geography Visualizer

-A minimalist web application that visualizes the geographic distribution of GitHub repository stargazers on an interactive world map.
+A web application that visualizes the geographic distribution of GitHub repository stargazers on an interactive world map.

 ## Features